 The is a good case for those who have an entertainment center large enough to house it.
 The PSU size may be an issue for some; however, it's still a budget price at under $75 for a case that has a few more options.
 BitFenix

-Recently released in January of 2014 the Corsair 250D is Corsair's first attempt at an obsidian series Mini ITX case and a solid gaming case under $100.
+Released in January of 2014 the Corsair 250D is Corsair's first attempt at an obsidian series Mini ITX case and a solid gaming case under $100.

 Compatibility and Space:

 Unlike the Prodigy the 250D has plenty of space for a full-sized graphics card and an ATX power supply without using modular cables or having to squeeze it in there.
 In addition it has room for a rear 80mm fan while including a 120mm side fan and a 140mm front fan.

 Dimensions for the 250 D are 13.8" x 10.9" x 11.4" (L x W x H) or 290mm x 277mm x 351mm making it less than half the size of some tower cases.

 Have to have everything a certain way in your case?
 The 250Ds cable management is, in my opinion superior to the previous 2 models I've reviewed.
 Better cable management leads to more airflow and cooler components overall.

 While it's a bit more expensive than the other two models the Obsidian 250D definitely has it's place in the Mini ITX world among enthusiast builders.

 A Good Mini and Micro Case With a Power Supply Included - EVGA Hadron

 Most of the time I avoid cases that include power supplies.
 I just don't like the quality of the component you're getting or how it limits you in your build.

 That being said the EVGA Hadron case, released in September of 2013, comes with an EVGA 500 Watt 80 Plus gold power supply which should be more than fine for most builds here.